taicheukkin/london-bike-sharing-shares/README.md

 ![image](https://github.com/user-attachments/assets/ee7376d8-e857-49d6-920b-1f05cef45e55)

 step 3:
-Create new column to categorize "cloudy","few clouds","clear","Broken Clouds" as Good weather as well as "Light rain,snowball,rain with thunderstorm as b0ad weather
+Create new column to categorize "cloudy","few clouds","clear","Broken Clouds" as Good weather as well as "Light rain,snowball,rain with thunderstorm as bad weather

 step 4:
-- create new column called Time to present time as 24 hours clock, and time number is created for ranking the time column
+- create new column called Time to present time as 24 hours clock, and time number was created for ranking the time column

 - Dax function was written to create new column